 Electronic information resources provided by Caltech are intended to be used to carry out the legitimate business of the Institute, although some incidental personal use is permitted.
 Faculty, staff, students, and other members of the Institute community ("users") who use Caltech's electronic information resources should be guided by the Honor Code, which prohibits any member of the Institute community from taking unfair advantage of any other member of the Caltech community, and the Code of Conduct.
 Users assume responsibility for the appropriate use of the Institute's electronic information resources and agree to comply with all relevant Institute policies and all applicable local, state, and federal laws.
 Examples of inappropriate or unauthorized use of the Institute's electronic information resources include:

-- sending a communication or using electronic information resources, including web pages, that discriminate against or illegally harass, defame, offend, or threaten individuals or organizations;
+- sending a communication or using electronic information resources, including web pages, that Illegally discriminate against, harass, defame, or threaten individuals or organizations;

 - engaging in illegal conduct or conduct that violates Institute policy;

 - destruction of or damage to equipment, software, or data belonging to others;

 - disruption or unauthorized monitoring of electronic communications;

 - unauthorized use of accounts, access codes, or identification numbers;

 - use that intentionally impedes the legitimate computing activities of others;